White Dove is the ultimate white paint color that always seems to take a back seat to favorites like Swiss Coffee or Sherwin Williams Alabaster.

 The gray cabinets are Benjamin Moore Silver Satin.

-For more two toned cabinet inspo, check out this post: 27+ Fresh Two-Tone Kitchen Cabinet Ideas for 2022 (With Pictures!)
+For more two toned cabinet inspo, check out this post: 27+ Fresh Two-Tone Kitchen Cabinet Ideas (With Pictures!)

 Perhaps the best cabinet photos we have though, are actually in the office we saw earlier: